Updated at 10:18 AM PHT,

 1. SGE (Search Generative Experience)

-Hello!
 SGE stands for Search Generative Experience.
 It is like a super-assistant right in your search results.
 Think of it as Google giving you a much more direct, conversational answer to your search queries, often summarizing information from various sources.
+This improved experience is a pivot from previous search results experience with a list blue-colored anchor text.

 Why it matters: Your content now needs to be SGE-ready!
 This means writing clear, authoritative, and fact-checked content that Google can easily understand and use as its source.
 If your site provides the best answer, it's more likely to be featured in these generative responses, driving more visibility and trust to your brand.
 To really increase visibility and trust to your brand, optimize all your content for AI-Driven Discovery (AIO) or Generative Engine Optimization (GEO).